The following resources can help you set up and conduct your board of education candidate campaign:

 - Sept.
 16 — Southeast Ohio, location TBD, 6 p.m.-9 p.m.

 - Sept.
 18 — OSBA office, Columbus, 9 a.m.-noon

-As an alternative, OSBA also is offering a condensed version of this workshop as an on-demand webinar beginning Monday, Aug.
+As an alternative, OSBA also is offering a this workshop as an on-demand webinar beginning Monday, Aug.
 9. The first half of the Board Candidate Webinar will focus on board roles and responsibilities, and the second half will cover campaign finance and legal issues.
 The cost is $50.

 Workshop and webinar registrants will receive a Board Candidate Kit, which includes “Candidate: A practical guide to running for school board;” a subscription to the OSBA Journal, the premier bimonthly magazine for school board members; and a subscription to Briefcase, a semimonthly newsletter.

 "Candidate: A practical guide to running for school board" • $15

 This OSBA publication answers commonly asked questions related to getting started as a candidate.
 Topics covered include management of the campaign committee, financial reporting and ethical issues.